olegware/UID-modifier/README.md

 # UID-modifier
 This file can be used to modify the UID of any writable IC card in a simple 2 step process using an Arduino and an RFID reader module.
 It can be used in cases where authentication cards must be cloned, for example in home or office settings.

 I do **not** condone the use of this tool for illegal or destructive purposes and I am not responsible for its use in such cases.

+I am not responsible for the loss or damage of property or loss of access resulting from irresponsible use of this tool.
 ### The RFID module is connected to the Arduino Uno using the following connections:
 * VCC → 3.3V
 * GND → GND